Many people wonder whether eggs are classed as dairy or not, especially if they're following a dairy-free diet or have lactose intolerance.

 What are some egg substitutes for dairy-free recipes?

-If you need to substitute eggs in dairy-free recipes, options include mashed bananas, applesauce, silken tofu, or commercial egg replacers.
-These alternatives can provide similar moisture and binding properties in recipes.
+Additionally, you can use store-bought egg replacers.
+These alternatives can give similar moisture and binding properties in recipes.

-What are some tips for incorporating eggs into a dairy-free lifestyle?
+What are some tips for adding eggs into a dairy-free lifestyle?

-To incorporate eggs into a dairy-free lifestyle, you can enjoy them as part of a balanced meal, include them in salads or sandwiches, or use them as an ingredient in dairy-free recipes.
-It's important to consider personal dietary needs and preferences when incorporating eggs into your lifestyle.
+To add eggs to a dairy-free lifestyle, enjoy them in balanced meals.
+You can also include them in salads or sandwiches.
+Consider personal dietary needs and preferences when adding eggs into your lifestyle.